 Figure 2.
 In this galloping dog, the dewclaw is in touch with the ground.
 If the dog then needs to turn to the right, the dewclaw digs into the ground to support the lower leg and prevent torque.

-- I removed dewclaws in the past but am now persuaded against doing so, as not only a justifiable consideration of the animal but preferable in respect of educated opinions.
+Summary: I removed dewclaws in the past but am now persuaded against doing so, as a justifiable consideration of the animal and preferable in respect of educated opinions.

 My pups are vaccinated to age requirement, regularly wormed and begun on heartworm preventative asap.